 Still need help developing a pharmacy marketing plan or advertising your pharmacy?

 Being in the independent pharmacy marketing arena for over 8+ years now we here at ConfigRX have done everything there is to do when it comes to marketing for pharmacies for our clients.
 Including: direct mailers, billboards, websites, logo design, SEO, newspaper/magazine ads, radio ads, TV ads, promotional items (t-shirts, pens, pill organizers, etc), leave behinds, sales team flyers and promotional items, doctor detailing and more.. you name it we’ve done it.
-If you need help with a marketing plan for your pharmacy contact us below and we will be glad to help you.
+If you are planning to start a pharmacy & need help with a marketing plan for your pharmacy contact us below and we will be glad to help you.
 We have in-house designers and marketing professionals that can assist you to grow your business through traditional and digital marketing.